 High-Efficiency Metamorphic Multijunction (HEMM) Concentrator Solar Cell: The HEMM solar cell is a triple-junction device—a solar cell with three layers—that uses "mismatched" materials.
 It is the first solar cell to break the 40% conversion efficiency barrier—the solar equivalent of breaking the four-minute mile.
 (NREL/ Boeing Spectrolab)

-High Efficiency Multiband Semiconductor Material for Solar Cells: This material is designed to improve the efficiency by capturing low-energy photons and can reduce the complexity and manufacturing costs associated with high solar efficiencies.
+High-Efficiency Multiband Semiconductor Material for Solar Cells: This material is designed to improve efficiency by capturing low-energy photons and can reduce complexity and manufacturing costs.
 (Berkeley Lab)

 Hybrid Solar Lighting: This technology uses a rooftop-mounted, 48-inch diameter collector and secondary mirror that track the sun throughout the day.
 The collector system focuses the sunlight into numerous optical fibers connected to light fixtures equipped with diffusion rods similar to fluorescent light bulbs.
 (ORNL)

 Sinton QSSPC Silicon Evaluation System: The system helps manufacturers detect impurities and defects in silicon material early in the solar cell production process—thus saving manufacturers processing time, money, and silicon feedstock.
 The result is a higher yield of efficient cells and reduced manufacturing costs.
 (NREL)

 Lightweight, Flexible, Thin-Film Copper-Indium-Gallium-Selenide (CIGS) PV Modules: This was the first portable, flexible PV system made from CIGS for use in mobile applications.
 It was lighter, cheaper, and more efficient and reliable than previous amorphous silicon technologies.
 (NREL, Global Solar, and ITN Energy Systems)